heungwook/heungwook.github.io/index.md

 - Design and Creation of Tax Bills, Financial Reports and others
 - Support PostScript and PDF output creation for volume printing (more thans 10M pages a month)
 - Support QR Code/DataMatrix, VoicEye and more than 100 1D/2D barcode types
-- .NET 8 Desktop, WinForms, WPF, React, Typescript
+- .NET 8 Desktop, WinForms, WPF, React, TypeScript
 - Sold over 50 copies since 2013

 ## List of Projects